Praqma/praqma-RD/README.md

-# praqma-RD
+# Praqma R&D

-Praqma research and development work issue tracker
+Praqma research and development work issue tracker.
+We make our research in public using github issues.

-This is an experiment to track research work in Praqma, and doing it in public.

-Ideas:
+All research usually ends with a commit, like some learnings in markdown format, a blog post or similar.

+## Usage repo and R&D issues

+Idea:

 * large areas of research could have their own repositories, like or chef research: https://github.com/Praqma/study-succotash
-* if they don't have their own repo, it could be a milestone or label
+* if they don't have their own repo, it could be a milestone or label here in this repo
-* misc and simpler things, could to start with just be issue here and without any scope or context.
+* misc and simpler things, could to start with just be issue here and without any scope or context

-## Areas
+## Current areas

 * Docker: Subdirectory [/docker](/docker) have a separate [readme](/docker/README.md)